hasit/licensethis/README.md

 # licensethis
-Add an oss license to your project.
+Add an OSS license to your project.

 ### SYNOPSIS